Ramu Das

 Ramu Das is an Indian politician currently serving as a Member of the 13th Tripura Legislative Assembly, representing the Pratapgarh constituency.
 He is a member of the Communist Party of India (Marxist) from Tripura.

-Ramu Das was elected as Member of Tripura Legislative Assembly in 2015 bye-election from Pratapgarh constituency.
-In 2018 Tripura Legislative Assembly election, he lost to the BJP candidate Rebati Mohan Das.
+Ramu Das was elected as Member of Tripura Legislative Assembly in a 2015 by-election from the Pratapgarh constituency.
+In the 2018 Tripura Legislative Assembly election, he lost to the BJP candidate Rebati Mohan Das, but was re-elected in the 2023 Legislative Assembly election.